 Our Human Resource department oversees the recruiting, interviewing, and hiring of new staff; consults on strategic planning, makes sure policies are in place and are being followed, and are available for any and everything employee related like benefits, leaves, training, performance, and motivation and morale.
 Human Resources also serves as a link between the Pioneers' Home management and its employees.

-Our Life Enrichment department develops, plans and implements internal and external activities for the residents of the Home through coordinated efforts with other departments.
+Our Activities department develops, plans and implements internal and external activities for the residents of the Home through coordinated efforts with other departments.

 Our Medical Records department coordinates and maintains the medical record for each resident, and coordinates the flow and release of medical records and protected health information.